Murder of Mark Tildesley: Frank Ayers Fun Fair

 On the afternoon of 1 June 1984, Tildesley met a man outside the sweet shop on Denmark Street, who gave him a 50p coin with which to buy some sweets.
 The man said that he would also be at the funfair later that day and that he would pay for Tildesley to go on the dodgems, Tildesley's favourite ride.

 Shortly after 5:30 pm, Tildesley left home on his bicycle to make the 1/2 mi journey to the funfair, which would open at 6 pm.
 He promised to be back home by 7:30 pm.
 On his way to the fair, he met with two friends; however, they wanted to go home before heading to the funfair later.
 Tildesley continued alone to the fair; the meeting with the friends was the last time anyone who knew him personally saw him alive.

 Reported missing

-Tildesely failed to arrive home at his promised time of 7:30 pm.
+Tildesley failed to arrive home at his promised time of 7:30 pm.
 At 8:00 pm, his parents went to the fair to find him and discovered his bicycle chained to railings near the entrance.
 They returned home and at 10:00 pm Tildesley's mother reported him missing to the police.